Felix-Nilsson/gpt-internship/README.md

 ## 🧪 Testing
 Testing applications that use LLMs can be difficult, and we are in the process of trying out different metrics and test cases to see what gives the best results.
-Currently, there is only a small handcrafted dataset consisting of queries made by our different fictional doctors, and reference responses that MedHelp should match.
+Currently, there is only a small handcrafted dataset consisting of queries made by our different fictional doctors, and reference responses that Sahlgrenska AI Hjälp should match.
 We check the likeness between these reference responses and the candidate response generated during the test.
 The candidate responses are generated in two ways:

-* Negative: Without access to background information, this is to check that MedHelp does not hallucinate a fictious answer.
+* Negative: Without access to background information, this is to check that Sahlgrenska AI Hjälp does not hallucinate a fictious answer.
 It should basically answer "I don't know".
 * Positive: With access, to see that the information is used and the likeness it high.

 This is done with the following metrics, and the latest scores are presented bellow: